pinzger/pinzger.github.io/_pages/home.md

 I am looking for a PhD student to work on analyzing and preventing vulnerabilities in robotic systems (DevSafe) in the [SEEROSE](https://www.aau.at/forschung/forschungsprofil/karl-popper-kolleg/seerose/) project.
 For more information see the [DevSafe job announcement](https://jobs.aau.at/en/job/pre-doc-scientist-f-m-d-software-engineering/).
 The deadline for submitting your application is **September 30th, 2020**.

 #### ERRoSS
 I am co-organizing the [1st International Workshop on Engineering Resilient Robot Software Systems](https://www.erross.org/) (ERRoSS) co-located with [IRC 2020](http://irc.asia.edu.tw/2020).
-We welcome submissions of research, work-in-progress, lessons learned, and vision papers. **Note, due to the Coronavirus, IRC 2020 and ERRoSS 2020 have been postponed.**
+We welcome submissions of research, work-in-progress, lessons learned, and vision papers.
+Note, due to the Coronavirus, IRC 2020 and ERRoSS 2020 have been moved to **November 9-11th, 2020**.
+They will go fully virtual.